nullikacademy/custom-lobechat/contributing/Basic/Add-New-Authentication-Providers.md

 ## Add New Authentication Provider

-To add a new authentication provider in LobeChat (for example, adding Okta), you need to follow the steps below:
+To add a new authentication provider in OpenGPT (for example, adding Okta), you need to follow the steps below:

 ### Pre-requisites: Check the Official Provider List